junobuild/docs/docs/miscellaneous/architecture.md

 Juno maintains a CDN that stores libraries, templates, and pre-built WASM code.
 These pre-built WASM containers are official module versions shipped by Juno.
 When a new release is available, it is uploaded to the CDN, allowing developers to upgrade e.g. their Satellites using the latest version.

-While it functions as a CDN, technically it’s not a traditional content delivery network.
+While it functions as a CDN, technically it's not a traditional content delivery network.
 It is itself a Satellite.

 ---